THQ: Bankruptcy and liquidation, THQ Nordic (2012–2013)

 On February 26, THQ announced that it would sell off its remaining properties – the Darksiders, Homeworld, Red Faction, and Destroy All Humans! franchises, as well as its licensed and original properties – in a court-approved auction which would be held from April 1 to 15, with the process completed by May.
 Around the same time, THQ shut down the servers to the 2012 remake of Nexuiz, which was developed by IllFonic.
 In June 2013, Interplay Entertainment acquired the rights to the Freespace franchise from THQ.

-All of THQ's remaining franchises, including the remainder of its original IPs (aside from Homeworld, which was acquired by Gearbox Software, and Drawn to Life, acquired by 505 Games) and licensed software, were auctioned to Nordic Games in April 2013.
+All of THQ's remaining franchises, including the remainder of its original IPs (aside from Homeworld, which was acquired by Gearbox Software, and Drawn to Life, acquired by 505 Games) and licensed software, were auctioned to Nordic Games for $4.9 million in April 2013.
 The Nickelodeon game license was acquired by Activision.
 This would later expire, with Nickelodeon licensing out their franchises through various smaller publishers, including Nordic.

 Creditors initially said the proposed sale of THQ in the bankruptcy court benefited current THQ management, including Rubin.
 Presiding Judge Walwrath called these criticisms a "conspiracy theory" on record.
 Creditors ultimately released THQ management, including Rubin, of any malfeasance in the company's official plan of liquidation.

 The liquidation of THQ also affected other studios; British developer Blitz Games Studios shut down in September 2013, citing financial difficulties.
 The company's CEO Philip Oliver said that the demise of THQ, who was a major client for the studio, was one of the major contributing factors to the closure.

 On June 12, 2014, Nordic Games announced that it had acquired the THQ trademark, allowing the studio to publish games under the THQ name.
 In August 2016, the company was renamed THQ Nordic in an effort to better associate itself with the historic brand.